catalyst-cooperative/pudl/README.rst

 Now that we have some raw data, we can run the PUDL ETL (Extract, Transform, Load) pipeline to clean it up and integrate it together.
 There are several
+steps:
-steps: cloning the FERC Form 1 database into SQLite, extracting data from that database and all the other sources and cleaning it up, outputting that data into well organized CSV/JSON based data packages, and finally loading those data packages into a local database.
+* Cloning the FERC Form 1 database into SQLite
+* Extracting data from that database and other sources and cleaning it up
+* Outputting the clean data into CSV/JSON based data packages, and finally
+* Loading the data packages into a local database or other storage medium.

 PUDL provides a script to clone the FERC Form 1 database.
-The script is controlled by a YAML file which you can find in the settings folder.
+The script is called ``ferc1_to_sqlite`` and it is controlled by a YAML file.
+An example can be found in the settings folder:

 .. code-block:: console

     $ ferc1_to_sqlite pudl-work/settings/ferc1_to_sqlite_example.yml

 The main ETL process is controlled by another YAML file defining the data that will be processed.
-A well commented ``etl_example.yml`` can be found in the ``settings`` directory of the PUDL workspace you set up.
+A well commented ``etl_example.yml`` can also be found in the ``settings`` directory of the PUDL workspace you set up.
 The script that runs the ETL process is called ``pudl_etl``: